rmovva/LLM-publication-patterns-public/README.md

 ## Analyses

 Notebooks to replicate all analyses starting from the annotated dataframe are available in the `./analysis` folder.
-The notebooks contain some documentation, but please feel free to open an issue with any problems.
+The notebooks contain documentation, but please feel free to open an issue with any problems.

 ## Regenerating the annotated data from scratch

 Using scripts in the `./data_prep` folder, one can regenerate all paper annotations starting from the arXiv metadata downloaded from Kaggle: [https://www.kaggle.com/datasets/Cornell-University/arxiv](https://www.kaggle.com/datasets/Cornell-University/arxiv).
-These scripts can be used to update the results on later data timepoints, for example.
-Documentation to be released.
+These scripts can be used to update the results on later data timepoints.